 When you eat processed and refined carb foods, these foods raise the sugar level in your blood vessel, which later triggers a spike in insulin levels.

 These carbs can feed your stomach and can leave you satiety, but for 1 or 2 hours and after that, you will be hungry; this is why these carbs trigger hunger and make you overeat

 - Insulin resistance

 - High blood pressure

 - Heart Disease

 - Mood Fluctuations

 What are Good Carbs and Bad Carbs?

-Our body required a higher amount of carbs intake for survival.
-Carbohydrate converts in the form of glucose, and glucose is the primary source of energy.
-Many studies show that 45 to 65 percent of calories should come from carbohydrates.
+Our body requires a higher amount of carbohydrates for survival.
+Carbohydrates convert into glucose, and glucose is the primary source of energy.
+Many studies show that 45-65% of calories should come from carbohydrates.

 But, these carbs should come from complex carbs or unrefined carbs instead of refined carbs or processed carbs.